• Skip to primary navigation

 • Leek - Rather than just use onion, we added in some leek too as it has a really lovely flavour.
 You could use use all leek if you prefer.

 • Mushrooms - These add some nice chunky texture and they are really meaty too.
 You could even use more mushrooms and less beef if you are trying to reduce the amount of meat you eat.
+Why not try using different mushrooms like shiitake and oyster for a mix of texture.

 • Garlic - This adds lots of flavour to the beef stew and a little goes a long way.
 Save yourself some time and use frozen garlic.

 • Stock - This is the base of the "gravy".
-Use a really good quality beef stock pot as you will taste the difference.
+Use a really good quality beef stock pot (beef broth) as you will taste the difference.
 If you are making this for young children, then use a low salt stock.

 • Red Wine - This is totally optional, but we think it gives a real richness to the dish.
-If you didn't want to use it, then you could just use stock instead.
+If you didn't want to use it, then you could just use extra stock instead.

 • Mustard - A little wholegrain mustard adds lots of flavour.
 You could use Dijon mustard instead.

 • Rosemary - Fresh is always best, however you could use dried as it is cooked for long enough to bring out the flavours.
+Thyme works too.

 • Salt and Pepper